-- When the boat will be kept in salt water for more than a week. - When the boat will be removed from the water. - When aquatic growth buildup on the paddlewheel is suspected due to inaccurate readings from the instrument. - 1.
+- When the boat will be kept in saltwater for more than a week. - When the boat will be removed from the water. - When aquatic growth buildup is suspected due to inaccurate readings from the instrument. - 1.
 All the O-rings must be intact and well lubricated to make a watertight seal.
 On the blanking plug, inspect the O-rings (replace if necessary) and lubricate them with the silicone lubricant supplied or petroleum jelly (Figure 5). - 2.
-Remove the insert from the housing by removing the safety wire and unscrewing the cap nut (Figure 3).
-This will jack up the insert.
-Remove the insert with a slow pulling motion.
-Replace it by sliding the blanking plug into the housing.
+Remove the insert from the housing by first removing the safety wire from the cap nut.
+Unscrew the cap nut to lift the insert (Figure 3). - 3.
+With the blanking plug ready in one hand, pull the insert most of the way out.
+Remove the insert and rapidly replace it with the blanking plug.
+With practice, only 250ml (10oz.) of water will enter the boat.
+Be sure the blanking plug is fully inserted into the housing.